Biggest free agents Yankees failed to re-sign

 When the Yankees want to bring a player back, they do not often let one of their own leave in free agency.
 Call it the powerful pull of the pinstripes -- and of course, being a big-market, big-budget team doesn't hurt, either.

-The Yanks have certainly had some close calls.
-Going back to the Wild Card Era, which coincided with the franchise's return to dominance as a dynasty, arguably the four biggest are:
+When it comes to free agents of the past, the Yanks certainly have had some close calls.
+Going back to the beginning of the Wild Card Era, which coincided with the franchise's return to dominance as a dynasty, arguably the four biggest are:

 • Bernie Williams: The star center fielder nearly left for the rival Red Sox after the Yankees won a franchise-record 114 games and the 1998 World Series.